 Conversely, when the stationary supplier pays perhaps 30 bucks in tax, this amount is subtracted from its bank account.
 This action destroys 30 bucks.
 They no longer exist.
 The stationary supplier’s assets go down by 30 bucks as do government liabilities.
 As a whole, the financial assets of the non-government sector decrease by this amount, as do outstanding government liabilities.

-In short, government spending and lending create bucks, which are a financial asset of non-government and financial liability of government.
+In short, government spending and lending create bucks.
 Taxation eliminates bucks.
 Loan repayments to the public bank also function as tax payments, and so eliminate bucks.
 The discharge of any other government charges, such as through the payment of licensing fees or fines, also eliminates bucks.

 As a matter of logic, something cannot be destroyed before it exists.
 Bucks must be created through government spending or lending before they can be eliminated through taxes, the repayment of public loans or the discharge of other financial obligations to government.
 Or, to put it another way, the government must issue its financial liabilities before they can be extinguished.

 Clearly, there is no limit to how many financial liabilities the government can issue in its own currency.
 For Buckwell Island’s government, there is never a question of financial affordability when it comes to anything that is available for sale in bucks.
-To issue its liabilities, the government simply makes a decision to spend, pay pensions or lend.
-With the decision made, the bucks are keystroked into existence when the public bank types them into the accounts of spending recipients, pensioners or borrowers.
+To issue its liabilities, the government simply makes a decision to spend.
+With the decision made, the bucks are keystroked into existence when the public bank types them into the accounts of spending recipients.

 However, the absence of a financial limit does not mean that there are no limits to what can be achieved in real terms.
 It would be pointless for Buckwell Island’s government to keep increasing its spending if there were no actual goods and services that could be produced to meet the extra demand.
 Acting in this way would merely bid up the prices of various goods and services.
 And since the prices of these goods and services might also enter into the costs of producing other goods and services, there could potentially be a bout of excessive inflation in which prices, on average, rose rapidly and continued to rise for some time.
 Inflation causes the currency to lose some of its purchasing power.
 A unit of the currency – one buck for the islanders – would purchase less than before.